Textile panel with phoenixes and lotuses holding the Eight Buddhist Treasures

 Not on view

 Bright yellow was the color reserved for the imperial family.
 On this panel, brocaded with gold and polychrome threads, four flying phoenixes alternate with lotus flowers, each holding two Buddhist symbols.
-The patterns are also found in contemporary porcelain, cloisonné, and other art forms.
+These symbols—an umbrella with paired fish, a vase with lotus, a conch shell with an endless knot, and a canopy with a wheel—constitute the Eight Buddhist Treasures, a standard design used by the imperial workshop.
+Introduced with Buddhism, this imagery is also found in contemporary porcelain, cloisonné, and other media.